 And then, Chávez was reborn as a little bird in his hometown, singing beautifully to his successor.
 At least, according to Maduro.
 We seriously wish we were joking, but yet again that's Another Story for Another Time.

 - Chávez is the Villain Protagonist of the narco-inspired series El Comandante.
 The series was banned before being released by the Venezuelan goverment, due to "offending the memory of the Comandante", and due to Venezuela not allowing narco series on national television.
 It's a Long Story, but the fact that Chávez is portrayed by Andrés Parra, a Colombian actor best known for having portrayed notorious Colombian drug lord Pablo Escobar on another narco series, probably will give you a good idea of how Chávez is portrayed in this series.

 - Chávez is the main focus on the political parody, Isla Presidencial.
 After the real-life death of the man, the character was replaced by his successor, Nicolás Maduro, who is portrayed as The Ditz.
-Despite how he was portrayed, the man himself found his parody funny, and so did his successor.
+Despite how he was portrayed, the man himself found his parody Actually Pretty Funny, and so did his successor.
 Go figure.

-- Chávez, along many infamous world's leaders, appears in the Japanese illustrated book In Female Form?!
+- Chávez, along many infamous world leaders, appears in the Japanese illustrated book In Female Form?!
 Biographies of World Dictators, which includes a series of illustrations where the leaders are portrayed as anime girls.
-Chávez was noteworthy for having a really big body compared with the rest of the moe girls, but includes some well researched insight of the man(?) himself, like the logo of his TV show, his tendency to wear the flag, etc. This is the illustration. ◊
+Chávez was noteworthy for having a really big body compared with the rest of the moe girls, but includes some well-researched insight of the man(?) himself, like the logo of his TV show, his tendency to wear the flag, etc. This is the illustration.◊

 - Chávez is interviewed by Oliver Stone on the 2009 documentary South of the Borders, along with some other South American presidents.